soffan20/sirix/README.md

 1. How detailed is your coverage measurement?

+Our coverage tool is very crude and has only measure line coverage in the non-exceptional path.
+It simply accumulates a counter passed into it through a function call.
+The total statistics are store in static variables in the instrumented classes to accumulate measurements cross multiple objects during the total run time of the tests.

 2. What are the limitations of your own tool?

+Our tool is very limited and does no exception handling or instrumenting of code using reflection.
+This means ternaries are counted as one line of code and not a branch.

 3. Are the results of your tool consistent with existing coverage tools?

+The tool successfully counted the line coverage of all the chosen functions and it matched the measurement values of Intellij's built in coverage tool.
+Given how short the coverage tool we found our approach to be good enough given the time limit.

 ### Coverage improvement